 We would like to ask all visitors to the Health Centre to support us in continuing to wear masks and socially distance whilst in the building.
 There are two reasons for this.
 Firstly, we have a lot of vulnerable people who visit us for various treatments and despite immunisation they remain at risk from Covid infections.
 Secondly, we need you to help keep all our staff safe from infection as the requirement to self-isolate could put our staying open in jeopardy if enough staff are affected at one time.
 All our frontline staff are double-immunised and we will continue to wear masks and take precautions not to get infected and become infectious.
 We hope you will help us to continue to keep everyone safe by wearing a mask and social-distancing in the building.

-All information we have posted over the last few months on our surgery page has been uploaded.
+All information we have posted over the last few months can be viewed on our surgery page which has been uploaded.
 Please click on "Read our Newsletter".